highlight/highlight/README.md

 ## Get started

-### Hosted Highlight (free to get started!)
+### Hosted highlight.io (free to get started!)

-The fastest and most reliable way to get started with Highlight is signing up for free at [app.highlight.io](https://app.highlight.io).
+The fastest and most reliable way to get started with highlight.io is signing up for free at [app.highlight.io](https://app.highlight.io).
 After making an account, getting started is as easy as installing the [client SDK snippet](https://www.highlight.io/docs/getting-started/client-sdk/overview).

-After this, we recommend configuring alerts, installing Highlight in your backend and more!
+After this, we recommend configuring alerts, installing highlight.io in your backend and more!
 Refer to your account at [app.highlight.io](https://app.highlightio) on next steps.

 ### Hobby self-hosted